agentm/project-m36/docs/why_sqlegacy.markdown

 Note that SQLegacy always returns dataframes as indicated by "DF" in the top right of the diagram.
 That's because SQLegacy supports post-processing relational expressions into dataframes which do support ordering.
 SQL results are always ordered, even when arbitrarily.

 The SQLegacy dialect and TutorialD implementations can co-exist and execute queries on the same databases.
-Since the Project:M36 software is built on the relational algebra on not SQL, other DBMS languages could be added, too.
+Since the Project:M36 software is built on the relational algebra and not on SQL, other DBMS languages could be added, too.

 Relying on the relational algebra simply opens more doors for correctness, cohesiveness, productivity, optimizations, and more.